Lyra: A Benchmark for Turducken-Style Code Generation: Conclusion

 \section{Conclusion}

 In this paper, we define a turducken-style code generation task: generating a program in a base language with an embedded language by giving a natural language comment.
 We also introduce Lyra, a new dataset to support our task.
 Lyra contains 2,000 carefully annotated database manipulation programs using the Python programming language.
 These data are crawled from real projects in Github and each source code snippet is paired with both a Chinese comment and an English comment.
 Experimental results suggest that Lyra provides a new challenge for code generation.
 In future work, we plan to consider the characteristics of the two programming languages to improve the generation performance for Lyra.
+We also plan to explore more types of Turducken-style code generation tasks to promote the practical application of code generation, such as generating programs with JavaScript embedded in HTML and SQL embedded in XML or Java. \lqy{In addition, we also plan to explore the different effects of Chinese and English comments on generation, as well as the use of natural languages other than Chinese and English.}